African Penguin vs Magellanic Penguin

 Do African Penguins and Magellanic Penguins live in the same area?

-African Penguins are found in South Africa, Namibia.
-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
+No, their ranges do not overlap.
+African Penguins are found in South Africa, Namibia, while Magellanic Penguins live in Argentina, Chile, Falkland Islands, Southern Brazil.
+This geographic separation means they face different environmental pressures and predator communities.